Phillips 66 (PSX) Dividends

 - In comparison to other stocks in the mega-sized revenue class, its discount rate is lower than that of 84.62% of dividend stocks in the same revenue class (a low discount rate is associated with lower risk).

-- Beta is a measure of how volatile a stock is relative to the S&P 500; when evaluated against its peers in the mega-sized revenue class, Phillips 66 has a beta lower than only 15.38% of such peers.
+- Beta is a measure of volatility relative to the stock market at large; when evaluated against its peers in the mega-sized revenue class, Phillips 66 has a beta lower than merely 15.38% of such peers.

 PSX Dividend Chart